About the tummy tuck and flat belly

 When skin elasticity is good, abdominal wall muscles are firm and fat accumulation in the area is local, liposculpture is ideal.
 First a liquid is injected into the area to be treated.
 Then local fat is sucked away using a very thin liposuction cannula.
 This operation lasts about 45 tot 60 minutes and is carried out under local anaesthetic.
 Risks are minimal, post operative complaints hardly occur and recovery is speedy.

-After the liposculpture one is advised to wear special tights.
+After a liposculpture one is advised to wear special tights.
 These will exercise pressure on the treated area so less blue colouring will occur and a long lasting overall slimming effect of the area treated will be guaranteed.
 These tights need to be worn for about 4 weeks.

-When skin elasticity is not so good, the abdominal wall muscles are less firm in the area under the belly button and some fat has accumulated, a mini abdominoplasty is considered to be the best method, sometimes combined with liposuction.
+When skin elasticity is not so good, the abdominal wall muscles are less firm in the area under the navel and some fat has accumulated, a mini abdominoplasty is considered to be the best method, sometimes combined with liposuction.
 This involves loosening the skin and sub skin fat tissue from the abdominal wall as far as the navel.
 Then the abdominal muscles are sewn together again tightly in the middle of the abdominal wall.

 Abdominoplasty (tummy tuck)

-When skin elasticity is poor and the abdominal muscles weak and overstretched a full abdominoplasty (tummy tuck) is to be preferred.
+When skin elasticity is poor and the abdominal muscles weak and overstretched a full abdominoplasty is to be preferred.
 Through a horizontal incision underneath the bikini line the skin and sub skin fat tissue are cut loose from the abdominal wall as far as the ribs.
 The belly button is detached from the belly skin and both abdominal muscles are sewn together tightly in the middle of the abdominal wall.
 Then excess tissue is removed and the wound is stitched.
 Finally the belly button is sewn into place again.

+The operation lasts about 90 to 120 minutes.
 This treatment can also be combined with liposuction of locally accumulated fat.

 After liposculpture some small bruising is to be expected.
 Larger bruising does sometimes occur.
 Infection of the wound is seldom seen.

 The little holes resulting from the liposculpture will eventually be hardly visible as a tiny scar.
 After abdominoplasty the belly is usually flat.
-The horizontal scar in the underbelly tends to become a little wider.
-After a while it may look somewhat red and thick, but after some time almost always flattens and fades.
+The horizontal scar in the underbelly tends to become a little wider after a while it may look somewhat red and thick, but after some time almost always flattens and fades.
 The scar near the belly button is usually unobtrusive.

 It is best to rub the scars regularly with a hydrating skin cream and to massage them for a few months to make them suppler.
 As the skin of quite a large area of the belly is cut loose during the operation it will become insensitive for some time.
 This will cause an awkward sensation when touching it, but this is usually only temporary and will disappear in the course of the next few months.